Omarr01/Library-Management-System/README.md

 For development purposes, Spring Boot generates a default security password.
 The default username is `user`, and the password is dynamically generated every time the application is started.

-1. **Authentication Required**:
+## Authentication Required

-   - Before accessing any API endpoint, you need to provide the username and password for authentication.
+Before accessing any API endpoint, you need to authenticate using a username and password.

-2. **Making Authenticated Requests Using Postman**
+### Making Authenticated Requests Using Postman

-1. Go to the `Authorization` tab.
+1. Open Postman and go to the **Authorization** tab.
-2. Select `Basic Auth` from the `Type` dropdown.
+2. Select **Basic Auth** from the **Type** dropdown menu.
-3. Enter the username `user` and the generated password.
+3. Enter the username `user` and the provided password.

 ## API Endpoints